Weiyangand1y/StartRichTextEditor/README.md

 A code example is in res://addons/start_rich_text_editor/example/rich_text_editor_1.gd

 #### Add Control

-you can use `add_control` or set 'c' in dict, and then add_child
+You can use `add_control` or set 'c' in dict, and then add_child

 #### Add parser

-each time when text change, a signal will be emitted to call parse
+Each time when text change, a signal will be emitted to call parse

-you can extend PowerLineEdit to override it.
+You can use Callable(line:PowerLineEdit) to set `default_parser` in MultilineEditor.

 #### Application

-command line
+* command line

-code edit
+* code edit

-chat box
+* chat box

-doc
+* doc

 ---